cjcenizal/react-design-workshop/README.md

 ## Challenges

-Each of the challenges below has a screenshot of what you'll be building, a description of the main concepts you should be learning, and instructions on how to tackle the challenge.
+Each of the challenges below has a screenshot of what you'll be building, instructions on how to tackle the challenge (including code snippets and links to external resources), and a summary of key take-aways.
 When you're done with these main challenges, consider trying out some of the bonus challenges that follow.

 ### 1. Build the To-dos Panel